 2001: PhD in curriculum and instruction, with specialization in educational computing, design and online learning, Kansas State University

 1993: MS in secondary education, with specialization in computer-based education, Kansas State University

 Dr. Lieser is part of the educational technology team that develops teaching and learning resources and supports faculty, staff, and students.
 She also manages multi-institutional web-based projects and assists with the delivery of webinars and streaming virtual conferences.
-She earned her PhD from Kansas State University where she specialized in educational computing, design and online learning.
-She was an instructional designer at the University of Chicago and Missouri State University and has over sixteen years of experience in the field of educational technology, training, consulting and e-learning design.
+She earned her doctorate in curriculum and instruction from Kansas State University where she specialized in educational computing, design and online learning.
+She was an instructional designer at the University of Chicago and Missouri State University and has more than 16 years of experience in the field of educational technology, training, consulting and e-learning design.
 Her specialties include: online course and e-learning design, blended learning design, LMS/CMS training and integration, web and multimedia design, web conferencing development, application of emerging technologies in education, and best practices in learning technologies.

 2012 Review Board, Yearbook of Urban Learning, Teaching, and Research (ULTR), American Educational Research Association (AERA).

 Lieser, P. & Paterson, B. (2009) TIMESpace: A Repository for the Medical Digital Content.
 In G. Siemens & C. Fulford (Eds.), Proceedings of World Conference on Educational Multimedia, Hypermedia and Telecommunications 2009 (pp. 407-413).
 Chesapeake, VA: AACE.
 Retrieved from http://www.editlib.org/p/31531.
 Principal